eerimoq/mqttools/README.rst

 - Monitor, subscribe and publish command line commands.

+Broker features:

+- Subscribe to and publish QoS level 0 topics.
+Wildcards (# and +) are not supported.

+- Session resume (or clean start support) for less initial communication.
+Session state storage in RAM.

+- Broker command line command.

 QoS level 1 and 2 messages are not yet supprted.
-A client side session state storage is required to do so.
+A session state storage is required to do so, both in the client and the broker.

-MQTT 5.0 specification:
+MQTT version 5.0 specification: https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html
-https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html

 Project homepage: https://github.com/eerimoq/mqttools